© Asociación Ambiente Sur

 To prevent extinction of the Critically Endangered Hooded Grebe and secure its future.

 Discovered by accident in 1974 by the famed Argentine ornithologist Maurice Rumboll, the hooded grebe nests on lakes and lagoons of Patagonia’s windswept plateaus.
-Declared Critically Endangered in 2011, the global population hovers around 700 individuals.
+Declared Critically Endangered in 2011, the global population hovered around 700 individuals.
 Its population decline in recent decades is attributed to the introduction of mink and trout in its breeding range and increased predation by kelp gulls, a native species whose population has increased for anthropogenic reasons.
 The good news is that the chief causes of its decline have been identified and are being addressed by this project, averting what would undoubtedly be a path to extinction.

 Actions & Results: